 Learn to cope with change

 Learning to cope with change is important in order to deal with the challenges of tomorrow.
 If you learn to accept the things you can’t change you can focus on what you can control.
 You can focus on your health and eating smart.
 Start taking vitamins and supplements to help you focus and boost your memory.
-A private label nootropic, cbd gummies, or a multivitamin are all worth checking out, as well as herbal supplements.
-How you choose to react to challenges is important, and always looking for the silver lining.
+A private label nootropic, CBD gummies, or a multivitamin are all worth checking out, as well as herbal supplements.
+How you choose to react to challenges is important, and always look for the silver lining.
 Change teaches you to adapt and develop resilience and turn a negative situation into an opportunity.

 Volunteering to help others is a great way to make a difference in the local community.
 There are plenty of reasons why seniors should volunteer.
 Helping those in need is an incredibly rewarding activity and gives your life purpose.
 It also gives you the opportunity to focus your mind and use your organizational skills, especially if you’re retired and miss certain aspects of work.
 You can find volunteer work in your neighborhood online, or by checking Church or community center notice boards.

 Take up a new hobby

 Taking up a new hobby is an effective way to gain control of your life.
 This could be anything from DIY or craft, to researching your family history online at https://www.genealogybank.com/explore/census/1930-records.
 You could even pick up an old hobby you abandoned in the past due to time, or family constraints.
 Spending time in nature can be very beneficial.
 Try your hand at gardening, or simply discover your local woodlands, or take a walk on the beach.
 A new interest will help you spark your inner drive, and get you back in control.

 Look for positive reminders